Desafío (TV series)

-Desafío is a Colombian reality competition television series produced by Caracol TV.
-In the show, contestants are isolated in an island and compete for cash and other prizes.
+Desafío (The Challenge) is a Colombian reality competition television series produced by Caracol TV.
+In the show, contestants are isolated in an island or -more recently- in a secluded area and compete for cash and other prizes.
 The show uses a system of progressive elimination, allowing the contestants to vote off other members until only one final contestant remains and wins a cash prize.

 Although the show has been mostly produced by Caracol TV, other versions have been produced by GenTV and Univision.
 These two versions were produced in Florida and aimed to the Latin American audience in the United States.